pc-repo/pc-repo/README.md

 ### Witam :) 👋
 Wracam do programowania.
-Już wkrótce zaczną pojawiać się nowe treści.
+Wkrótce pojawią się nowe treści..
 <!--
 **pc-repo/pc-repo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.